 The last year has been challenging for many of our customers.

-As we get ready to welcoming many of your back on-board, others will be looking for a fresh start in a post-pandemic world.
+As we get ready to welcome many of you back on-board, others will be looking for a job in a post-pandemic world.

 There’s plenty to be positive about.
 As the economy starts to re-build, organisations are kick-starting their recruitment plans.
-Northern’s Job Seeker Scheme is also on hand to help with free tickets to job interviews and generous discounts to ease you into a return to work.
+Northern’s Job Seeker Scheme is also on hand to help with generous discounts to ease you into a return to work.